eanticev/pagelime_rack/README.md

 Pagelime Rack Plugin
 =====================

-Easily add the Pagelime CMS to your rack app.
+Easily add the Pagelime CMS to your Rack app.

 Pagelime is a simple CMS service that allows you to define editable regions in your content without installing any software on your site or app.
 Simply add a `class="cms-editable"` to any HTML element, and log-in to the Pagelime CMS service to edit your content and images with a nice UI.